 In a knowledge base, articles are meant for clients to read and resolve issues on their own, without the help of agents.
 However, agents can also access relevant information from the articles to help them resolve issues fast and with ease.

 6. Automated alerts and notifications

 Automated alerts and notifications for both agents and clients are a great way of ensuring prompt responses to and resolution of issues.
-With automation, agents receive alerts when clients respond to their requests for more information.
+With help desk automation, agents receive alerts when clients respond to their requests for more information.
 These alerts and notifications enable agents to resolve or respond to the clients fast and in real time.
 Support leads can also receive alerts on negative feedback from clients.
 They can then take the necessary steps to improve the areas of concern.
 For instance, they can train their agents to perform better or alert product teams to fix features that receive complaints.

 7. Escalate time-exceeded tickets

 If an agent fails to respond to a ticket within the set response or resolution target time, the SLA will be breached.
 As a result, an automated escalation alert can be triggered and an alert will be sent instantly after the due date.
 The support lead can choose to reassign the task to another agent or ask the originally assigned agent to prioritize the late issue.
 These escalation alerts ensure that no tickets are left unsolved and no client is left to become irate at the wait time.

 8. Automate the customer follow-ups

 Customers can get automated, regular updates on the progress of their tickets after a given period of time.
 These automated updates are sent based on specified time-trigger automation rules.
 Any changes made to the status of tickets trigger an update to be sent to the client to notify them of it, too.

 These regular updates boost the confidence of the clients in the company and its brand.
 They enhance customer satisfaction and increase the chances they will leave positive feedback.